andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/swift-tip-accessing-a-users-documents-directory-with-url-extension.md

 // use the URL
 </pre>

 You could be needing to access the directory for saving files or retrieving files totally unrelated to Core Data.
-No matter what you&#8217;re doing, being able to write `URL.documentsURL` is pretty convenient!
+No matter what you're doing, being able to write `URL.documentsURL` is pretty convenient!

 <a name="share" class="jump-target"></a>